Perverse coherent t-structures through torsion theories

-The aim of this section is to use the construction of section 3 to create an analogue of perverse coherent t-structures in the derived categories of certain noncommutative projective planes.
-This entails finding a cogenerating set of injective objects in $Tails(R)$ for a suitable class of $\mathbb{K}$-algebras $R$ and set up a definition of perversity that generalises the commutative one.
+The aim of this section is to use the construction of section 3 to create an analogue of perverse coherent t-structures in the derived categories of certain noncommutative projective planes, motivated by the comparison established on section 4 in the commutative case.
+This entails finding an injective cogenerator in $Tails(R)$ for a suitable class of $\mathbb{K}$-algebras $R$ and set up a definition of perversity that generalises the commutative one.

-\begin{remark} $tails(R)$ is not complete nor cocomplete and therefore, in this section, we can only do the construction of section 3 in $Tails(R)$ (hence the word \textit{quasi-coherent} rather than \textit{coherent} in the title).
-However, taking into account theorem \ref{main perverse}, we conjecture that indeed the constructions in this section restrict well to $D^b(tails(R))$. \end{remark}
+\begin{remark} $tails(R)$ is not cocomplete and therefore, in this section, we can only do the construction of section 3 in $Tails(R)$ (hence the word \textit{quasi-coherent} rather than \textit{coherent} in the title).
+However, taking into account theorem \ref{main perverse}, we conjecture that indeed the constructions in this section restrict well to $\Dcal^b(tails(R))$. \end{remark}

 We shall focus on the case where $R$ is a graded elliptic 3-dimensional Artin-Schelter regular algebra which is finite over its centre.
-These algebras are interesting for our purposes since they are fully bounded noetherian (more than that, they are PI - \cite{ATV2}).
+These algebras are interesting for our purposes since they are fully bounded noetherian (more than that, they are PI, as proved in \cite{ATV2}).
 Also, a graded noetherian algebra which is fully bounded is graded fully bounded (\cite{VOV}).
 This is important for the following result that allows us to parametrise a useful collection of injective objects via prime ideals.
 In this sense, although these examples are noncommutative, we are still very close to the commutative setting (\cite{Matlis}).

-Recall that ther is a map from the set of indecomposable injective graded modules to the set of homogeneous prime ideals given by assigning to an injective $E$ its homogeneous assassinator ideal, $Ass(E)$.
+Recall that there is a map from the set of indecomposable injective graded modules to the set of homogeneous prime ideals given by assigning to an injective $E$ its homogeneous assassinator ideal, $Ass(E)$.
 The assassinator ideal of an indecomposable object is the only prime ideal associated to $E$, i.e., the only prime ideal which is maximal among the annihilators of nonzero submodules of $E$ (and there is a natural graded version of this concept - see \cite{NVO} and \cite{VOV}).